Usage

 Override default configuration locations processed by lldpcli

 at start.
-If a directory is provided, each file contained in
+If a directory is provided, each file therein suf-

-it will be read if ending by .conf.
+fixed with .conf. will be read.
 Order is alphabetical.

 -v Show lldpd version.
 When repeated, show more build informa-